 There are 2,500 museums in the UK*, all with different exhibitions and activities for you and your family to get involved with.
 Many historic points of interest are freely accessible to the public or simply require a donation to gain access.
 Find your nearest museum here.

-There have been an exponential number of studies that prove nature has a positive effect on the brain.
-It is a natural antidepressant, mood booster and can benefit all round wellness*.
+There has been an exponential number of studies that prove nature has a positive effect on the brain.
+It is a natural antidepressant, mood booster and can benefit all-round wellness*.

 Finding a good nature park or walk isn’t difficult either.
 The National Trust have over 500 heritage sites throughout the UK that have grounds, nature and trails for the whole family to enjoy.
 Alternatively, you can do it the old school way and get a map out to plot your own walking route across the three peaks or other areas of natural beauty.